 2. Evaluate Identifiers and Their Usability

 Not all identifiers are equally valuable or interoperable.
 Focus on those that are deterministically acquired and portable across environments.
+Deterministic identifiers such as email addresses and login IDs provide a higher level of accuracy and reliability compared with probabilistic or inferred IDs.
+Ensuring portability across devices, platforms, and partners allows for seamless audience targeting and measurement.
 By auditing both collected first-party and licensed data, you can identify which identifiers are most usable and where you have gaps.

 3. Understand Identity Gaps

 Assess how much of your audience is already identifiable.
-It is important to determine the share of authenticated users with usable first-party identifiers and the portion of anonymous or unmatchable users
+It is important to determine the share of authenticated users with usable first-party identifiers and the portion of anonymous or unmatchable users.
+Those who engage with your content but cannot yet be tied to a verified identity can reveal gaps in your data collection and opportunities to convert them into known users.

 Growing Authenticated Engagement